Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Density fields extraction via Kernel Density Estimation

 Here, we provide additional details for the first step of the proposed framework, regarding the extraction of continuous density profiles from discrete pedestrians' positions.
-As already discussed in Section~\ref{sbsb:pos2den}, the Kernel Density Estimation (KDE) is used for this task, following the general form in Eq.~\eqref{eq:pos2den}.
-Here, we elaborate on the kernel selection, bandwidth tuning, and adjustments for boundaries and obstacles.
+As already discussed in Section~\ref{sbsb:pos2den}, we used KDE for this task, following the general form in Eq.~\eqref{eq:pos2den}; here, we elaborate on the kernel selection, bandwidth tuning, and adjustments for boundaries and obstacles.

 The choice of kernel function directly influences the smoothness and continuity of the density estimate.
 Common options include the uniform, triangular, Epanechnikov, and Gaussian kernels \cite{Silverman1986,WandJones1995}.
-The Epanechnikov kernel is theoretically optimal for minimizing mean integrated squared error (MISE) \cite{Epanechnikov1969}, but its bounded support can limit flexibility in practice.
+The Epanechnikov kernel is theoretically optimal for minimizing mean integrated squared error \cite{Epanechnikov1969}, but its bounded support can limit flexibility in practice.
 In contrast, the Gaussian kernel is widely preferred due to its smoothness, infinite support, and analytical tractability.
 Its multivariate form is given by:

-where $\mathbf{H}$ is the symmetric positive-definite bandwidth matrix, $\mathbf{x} \in \mathbb{R}^2$ is the spatial domain and $\mathbf{x}_i(t) \in \mathbb{R}^{2}$ is the position of the $i$-th pedestrian.
+where $\mathbf{H}$ is the symmetric positive-definite bandwidth matrix, $\mathbf{x} \in \mathbb{R}^2$ is the spatial domain and $\bm{x}_i(t) \in \mathbb{R}^{2}$ is the position of the $i$-th pedestrian.

 The choice of the bandwidth matrix, which in this case takes the form $\mathbf{H}=\diag(h_x,h_y)$, plays a central role in the KDE estimate.
 Small values of $h_x/h_y$ result in undersmoothing and high variance, while large values can oversmooth the density and obscure relevant features.
 Silverman's rule of thumb \cite{Silverman1986}, originally formulated for univariate distributions, extends naturally to multivariate settings, indicating an optimal bandwidth: